nasa/isaac/dense_map/geometry_mapper/readme.md

       --nav_cam_topic /mgt/img_sampler/nav_cam/image_record          \
       --sci_cam_topic /hw/cam_sci/compressed                         \
       --haz_cam_intensity_topic /hw/depth_haz/extended/amplitude_int \
-      --bracket_len 2.0 --output_nav_cam_dir nav_images
+      --bracket_len 0.6 --output_nav_cam_dir nav_images

-Setting up the correct robot name above is very important.
+Setting up the correct robot name for ASTROBEE_ROBOT is very important.

 The --bracket_len option brackets sci cam images by nav cam images so the length of time between these two nav cam images is at most this value.
 These nav cam images are saved.
 Later in camera_refiner sci cam and haz cam images are picked in each such a nav cam interval.
-(A camera's time is first adjusted for the time offset before any of this happens.)
-One may consider using a bracket length of 1.0 seconds if the bot is known to move quickly right after taking a sci cam picture.
+(A camera's time is first adjusted for the timestamp offset between the cameras.)

+It is important to note that the bracket length can affect the accuracy of calibration later, and hence it should be rather tight.
+Yet a tight bracket does not allow for wiggle room if later it is desired to tweak a little the timestamp offsets while still staying within the bounds, and it may prevent bracketing all the sci cam images and enough haz cam images.

 The option --nav_cam_to_sci_cam_offset_override_value can be used if the given bag is suspected to have a different value of this